awslabs/awscli-plugin-tls/README.md

 botocore.session.Session(profile=profile)
 ```

+## Security

+See CONTRIBUTING for more information.

 ## License

--This project is licensed under the Apache-2.0 License.
+This project is licensed under the Apache-2.0 License.